 This cut is also the downstream end of the waterways through Maidenhead now being considered for restoration by the Maidenhead Waterways Restoration Group

-This poem and five others commissioned for the MWRG are on their website.
+This poem was one of six commissioned for the MWRG

 Wild river waterway, unkempt, unwelcoming